-- (a) Voting on a measure or matter may be by record vote, division vote, voice vote, or unanimous consent. - (b) A record vote shall be ordered upon the request of one-fifth of those members present. - (c) No vote by any member of the Committee or a subcommittee with respect to any measure or matter shall be cast by proxy. - (d) In the event of a vote or votes, when a member is in attendance at any other committee, subcommittee, or conference committee meeting during that time, the necessary absence of that member shall be so noted in the record vote record, upon timely notification to the Chairman by that member. - (e) The Chairman of the Committee or a subcommittee, as appropriate, with the concurrence of the Ranking Minority Member or the most senior Minority member who is present at the time, may elect to postpone requested record votes until such time or point at a markup as is mutually decided.
+- (a) Voting on a measure or matter may be by record vote, division vote, voice vote, or unanimous consent. - (b) A record vote shall be ordered upon the request of one-fifth of those members present. - (c) No vote by any member of the Committee or a subcommittee with respect to any measure or matter shall be cast by proxy. - (d) In the event of a vote or votes, when a member is in attendance at any other committee, subcommittee, or conference committee meeting during that time, the necessary absence of that member shall be so noted in the record vote record, upon timely notification to the Chair by that member. - (e) The Chair, with the concurrence of the Ranking Minority Member, or the Chair of a subcommittee, as appropriate, with the concurrence of the respective ranking minority member or the most senior minority member who is present at the time, may elect to postpone requested record votes until such time or point at a markup as is mutually decided.
 When proceedings resume on a postponed question, notwithstanding any intervening order for the previous question, the underlying proposition shall remain subject to further debate or amendment to the same extent as when the question was postponed.